Baker, Denver: Character

 The neighborhood is a mix of industrial, residential and commercial properties with the area along I-25 having an industrial character, the area along Broadway consisting mostly of commercial retail and offices, and north of Alameda between Santa Fe and Broadway making up the residential core.
-South of Alameda Ave. at Broadway is a large retail center with several big box stores and further south is the former Gates Rubber factory complex, site of a major redevelopment project which stalled in the late 2000s.
+South of Alameda Ave. at Broadway is a large retail center with several big box stores.
+This area is undergoing mixed use redevelopment as "Broadway Park", and as of 2025 three apartment developments have been constructed.
+South of I-25 is the former Gates Rubber factory complex, site of a major redevelopment project which stalled in the late 2000s.

 Phil Milstein Park is the largest park within Baker, at 5.48 acre.
 It occupies the extreme northwest corner of Baker and is only accessible from outside the neighborhood.
 Within Baker's residential area are Dailey Park, at W. Ellsworth Ave. and S. Cherokee St. (2.66 acre), and Hector M. Flores Park, at W. 4th Ave. and N. Galapago St. (0.36 acre).
 Vanderbilt Park East (3.51 acre) is not yet developed, but is a designated park property within the Broadway Station redevelopment.

 Baker is served by several bus lines and two light rail stations, Alameda station and I-25 & Broadway station.